IntelligentImaging/FetalCPSeg/ReadMe.txt

+## Usage
-The whole project is divided into three part
+The whole project is divided into three parts
 1. Train
 2. Test
 3. FastFFMNet.py